-When comparing TV sets only and inter-correlation between DMOS/MOS grades, Table 4, it can be seen that better differentiation between quality, depth, and comfort scores were obtained than crowdsourced test with $P{\text{thresh}} = Q{\text{thresh}} = 3$.
-In addition, from Table 5, best correlation for Pearson's and Spearman's quality DMOS, best correlation for Spearman's comfort DMOS, nearly the best for Pearson's comfort DMOS (slightly better is case 7. -20-35 y-cubic fit), lowest RMSE for quality DMOS, and nearly the lowest for comfort DMOS (slightly better is case 7. -20-35 y-cubic fit) were also obtained using only grades from TV sets (better than all other tested groups).
-Correlation for depth DMOS grades and RMSE was better in overall results (case 1, with $P{\text{thresh}} = Q{\text{thresh}} = 2$, with z-score calculation).
-For MOS scores, Table 6, TV sets have highest correlation and lowest RMSE for comfort scores, and second highest correlation and second lowest RMSE for depth scores (first is case 1, $P{\text{thresh}} = Q{\text{thresh}} = 2$, with z-score calculation).
-For MOS quality scores, tested case 4 ($P{\text{thresh}} = Q{\text{thresh}} = 4$, with z-score calculation) has the best correlation and lowest RMSE.
-This may lead to the conclusion that, in crowdsourced evaluations, it is better to use TV sets only; possibly, general 3D quality and comfort grades on monitors and laptops are more diverse than on TV sets only, comparing with laboratory evaluation (and depth and comfort mixed with quality grades; comparing Table 4).
+When comparing TV sets only and inter-correlation between DMOS/MOS grades, Table IV, it can be seen that better differentiation between quality, depth and comfort scores were obtained than crowdsourced test with $P{\text{thresh}}=Q{\text{thresh}}=3$.
+Also, from Table V best correlation for Pearson's and Spearman's quality DMOS, best correlation for Spearman's comfort DMOS, nearly the best for Pearson's comfort DMOS (slightly better is case 7. - 20-35 y-Cubic fit), lowest RMSE for quality DMOS and nearly the lowest for comfort DMOS (slightly better is case 7. - 20-35 y-Cubic fit) were also obtained using only grades from TV sets (better than all other tested groups).
+Correlation for depth DMOS grades and RMSE were better in overall results (case 1, with $P{\text{thresh}}=Q{\text{thresh}}=2$, with z-scores calculation).
+For MOS scores, Table VI, TV sets have highest correlation and lowest RMSE for comfort scores, second highest correlation and second lowest RMSE for depth scores (first is case 1, $P{\text{thresh}}=Q{\text{thresh}}=2$, with z-scores calculation).
+For MOS quality scores, tested case 4 ($P{\text{thresh}}=Q{\text{thresh}}=4$, with z-scores calculation) has the best correlation and lowest RMSE.
+This may lead to the conclusion that in crowdsourced evaluations, it is better to use TV sets only; possibly, general 3D quality and comfort grades on monitors and laptops are more diverse than on TV sets only, comparing with laboratory evaluation (and depth and comfort mixed with quality grades; comparing Table IV).
 Another reason may be because laboratory evaluation was also made only on TV set.
-Similar conclusion can be seen in ITU P.914 [3], where comparison between different TV sets usually has higher correlation than between TV and laptop.
+Similar conclusion can be seen in in ITU P.914 [3], where comparison between different TV sets usually has higher correlation than between TV and laptop.

-Other factors, such as age, gender, and active glasses devices, did not have important influence, when comparing with overall results.
-Although somewhat better differentiation between quality, depth, and comfort scores was obtained (Table 4), still those subset of results have somewhat lower or similar correlation with laboratory tests, when comparing with overall results for both DMOS/MOS scores (e.g., with case 2).
-Lower correlation in some cases can be also due to the lower number of observers, when testing those specific factors (Tables 5, 6, min and max number of observers).
+Other factors, like age, gender and active glasses devices, did not have important influence, when comparing with overall results.
+Although somewhat better differentiation between quality, depth and comfort scores were obtained (Table IV), still those subset of results have somewhat lower or similar correlation with laboratory tests, when comparing with overall results for both DMOS/MOS scores (e.g. with case 2).
+Lower correlation in some cases can be also due to the lower number of observers, when testing those specific factors (Table V and Table VI, min and max number of observers).

-When comparing overall results, with and without z-score calculation, it can be seen that higher correlation with laboratory test is obtained using z-scores.
-However, from results without z-score calculation, it can be seen that most observers were removed due being outliers from mean for depth grades (12 or 15, respectively, for DMOS/MOS), then for comfort grades (11 or 12 respectively for DMOS/MOS), and lowest number for quality grades (7 or 8 respectively for DMOS/MOS).
+When comparing overall results, with and without z-scores calculation, it can be seen that higher correlation with laboratory test is obtained using z-scores.
+However, from results without z-scores calculation it can be seen that most observers were removed due being outliers from mean for depth grades (12 or 15 respectively for DMOS/MOS), then for comfort grades (11 or 12 respectively for DMOS/MOS), and lowest number for quality grades (7 or 8 respectively for DMOS/MOS).
 This may be due to the observers having highest uncertainty in giving depth grades.

-From Table 8, it can be seen that false differentiation error is much higher than the false tie error for video quality, depth quality, and visual comfort DMOS/MOS grades.
-From definition, this means that there exist more cases where laboratory scores are identical, whereas, in crowdsourced test, those cases are different.
-This can be explained due to the larger CI in laboratory test, because, in laboratory test, there were, on average, 18 grades per video sequence, while, in crowdsourced test on average, each degraded video sequence was graded about 34.8 times.
+From Table VIII it can be seen that false differentiation error is much higher than the false tie error for video quality, depth quality, and visual comfort DMOS/MOS grades.
+From definition, this means that there exist more cases where laboratory scores are identical, whereas in crowdsourced test those cases are different.
+This can be explained due to the larger CI in laboratory test because in laboratory test there were on an average 18 grades per video sequence, while in crowdsourced test on average, each degraded video sequence was graded about 34.8 times.